Review of TradeZero International

 - High Low Ticker (window shows securities hitting 52-week high and low spots)

-Pro will work on any computer running Windows 7 or later.
-It does not function on Mac.
+Pro runs on Windows 7 or newer but does not work on Mac.

 ZeroWeb

-A step down is ZeroWeb.
-Unlike Pro, this software is not a discrete desktop application.
-Instead, it functions in a browsing window.
-The advantage of this setup is that ZeroWeb is compatible with Mac (via Firefox or Chrome, but not Safari).
+One tier below is ZeroWeb.
+Unlike Pro, it is not a standalone desktop program.
+Instead, it runs in a browser.
+The perk is that ZeroWeb can run on Mac (using Firefox or Chrome, but not Safari).

-Although TradeZero does have a mobile app, ZeroWeb can function on tablets and phones.
+While TradeZero has a mobile app, ZeroWeb also works on tablets and smartphones.

 ZeroFree

-Another step down is ZeroFree.
-This is an HTML5 platform that functions within a browser window.
-As the name implies, this platform is free to use.
-However, adding hot keys does come with an additional charge (it’s $15 per month).
+Another lower tier is ZeroFree.
+This is an HTML5 platform that runs in a browser window.
+As the name suggests, it is free.
+But adding hot keys costs $15 per month.

 ZeroMobile

-Finally, we come to the mobile app.
-Like ZeroFree, this platform is free to use.
-But the mobile app has the fewest tools.
-For example, missing widgets include alerts, a screener, market movers, and Level 2 quotes.
-Options trading is also not possible.
+Lastly is the mobile app.
+Like ZeroFree, it costs nothing to use, but it has the fewest features.
+Missing items include alerts, a screener, market movers, and Level 2 quotes.
+You also cannot trade options.

 - Locate tool for hard-to-borrow stocks